SystemsScientist/C-Primer-Plus-Chapter-11/README.md

     (1) copy the code directly into your
         Integrated Development Environment (IDE) or text editor such as Vim, Nano, or Emacs,
-    (2) and either build and execute the files in your IDE (3) or use the following command-line scripts:
+    (2) and either build and run the files in your IDE (3) or use the following command-line scripts:

             $ gcc file1 file2 ... filen -o main
             $ ./main

+Note:

-Note: Programs can have one file, two files, three files, and
-      so on and so forth.
+Programs can have one file, two files, three files, and so on and so forth.
 Just follow the pattern.
-In addition, programs use main to name the program and ./main to execute the program.
-Programs, can use program for a program name and ./program to execute the program, or any other name a programmer prefers.
-Just follow the pattern.
+In addition, programs can use any name.
+For example, in most Chapter 11 programs, main is used as the program name and thus ./main is used to to execute the program.
+Another example is that a program can use foo for a program name and ./foo to execute a program:

+    (1) foo and ./foo

+            $ gcc main.c func1.c func2.c -o foo
+            $ ./foo

+    (2) daffy_duck and ./daffy_duck

+            $ gcc main.c func1.c func2.c -o daffy_duck
+            $ ./daffy_duck